Remedies Available to Buyer for Breach of Contract by Seller

 After a real estate contract has been breached, suing for monetary damages is a common remedy.
 To receive these damages, the buyer would need to provide evidence that they suffered financial harm from the breach of contract.
 The amount of monetary damages a buyer can receive largely depends on the applicable state laws.
 For instance, if the seller was acting in good faith, the buyer may only be able to receive damages in the form of their deposit and a few additional expenses.

 If you need help with remedies available to buyer for breach of contract by seller, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.